boce1/pendulum_c/README.md

 This is pendulum made in cpp using SDL2

+Libs and include files are only complatable with Windows.

+To compile files run
+'''bash
+make
+'''

+To delete object file and main.exe run
+'''bash
+make clean
+'''

 ### Instruction
 Lenght of the pendulum can be changed with "up arrow" and "down arrow".